-In these cases, a variant of absolute block signalling is used, called Absolute Permissive Block, where for opposing movements (trains in opposite directions), the single-line section is treated as a single block, whereas for following movements (same direction), the single-line section is treated as a sequence of smaller blocks, allowing many trains to be on the single line at the same time.
+In these cases, a variant is used, called Absolute Permissive Block, where for opposing movements (trains in opposite directions), the single-line section is treated as a single block, whereas for following movements (same direction), the single-line section is treated as a sequence of smaller blocks, allowing many trains to be on the single line at the same time.

 Authority to proceed is the formal name for the permission or authorization that allows a driver to take a train into a section of track, in either block or non-block systems of working.
 It is also known as train working authority.
 In places where token block instruments are in use, block tokens constitute the authority to proceed.
 Normally in tokenless block working the authority is implicit in the aspects of signals, although it may be a paper form if signals are defective or missing, etc., or if signalling has been disrupted by equipment failure, floods, etc. In non-block working or under special circumstances, authority to proceed is physically given to the driver on a paper form, or conveyed to him by telephone or walkie-talkie.